fangq/mmc/mmc/trunk/README.txt

 using a Plucker coordinate formula.
 Both the media and the fluence can be represented by piece-wise-linear basis functions, thus, providing additional accuracy.
-This implementation also supports multi-threaded parallel computing and can give a nearly propotional acceleration when running on multi-core processors.
+This implementation also supports multi-threaded parallel computing and can give a nearly proportional acceleration when running on multi-core processors.

 MMC uses FE meshes to represent complex domains.
 To generate